What's Included in the Price

 What Affects the Cost

 - Roof type.
 Open battens provide partial shade only.
-Polycarbonate is the mid-range option, letting light through while blocking rain.
-Colorbond is more durable.
-Insulated panels are the premium choice, popular in Melbourne for managing the cold wet winters and keeping rain noise down.
+Polycarbonate is the mid-range option, letting light through while blocking rain, though it can be noisy in Melbourne's frequent heavy showers.
+Colorbond ($44–$55/m2 installed) is more durable.
+Insulated panels (Stratco Cooldek, SolarSpan) are the premium choice, particularly popular in Melbourne for keeping the space warmer in winter, cooler in summer, and quieter in rain.

 - Wind loads.
 Melbourne is one of Australia's windiest capital cities.
 Pergolas need to be engineered for local wind conditions, particularly in exposed suburbs and elevated positions.
-This can affect footing depth, frame size, and connection details.
+Many Melbourne sites fall into the N2 or N3 wind classification under AS/NZS 1170.2, which affects post sizing, footing depth, and connection details.

 - Heritage overlay.
 Inner Melbourne suburbs like Fitzroy, Carlton, and South Melbourne have heritage overlays that restrict external structures.
-Pergola designs may need to be sympathetic to the existing building, requiring a planning permit on top of the building permit.
+Pergola designs may need to sit behind the main roofline and use sympathetic materials, requiring a planning permit on top of the building permit.

 - Building permit.
 Victoria requires a building permit for most pergola builds.
-Permits can cost up to $900 and require plans, engineering, and a registered building surveyor.
+Permits can cost up to ~$900 and require plans, engineering, and a registered building surveyor.
+Only pergolas under 10m2, under 3m high, more than 1m from the boundary, and unroofed are exempt.

 - Attached vs freestanding.
 Attaching to the house adds 5–15% for engineering, flashing, and weatherproofing.
 Freestanding pergolas are simpler to permit and build.